Fort Madalena: Present day

 Fort Madalena is still owned by the government and falls under the responsibility of the 4th Regiment of the Armed Forces of Malta.
 A VTMIS radar was installed in 2006.
-The fort is leased to the St John Rescue Corps, a volunteer civil defence organization, and is used as their headquarters and training school.
+The fort is leased to the St John Ambulance and Rescue, a volunteer civil defence organization, and is used as their headquarters and training school.

 The fort is in good condition although some parts are in need of restoration.
 It is open to the public on Saturday afternoons, or by appointment throughout the week.

 A wall near the fort's entrance partially collapsed during heavy rains in April 2019, and it began to be restored in June 2019.